spryker/spryker-docs/docs/dg/dev/backend-development/cronjobs/optimizing-jenkins-execution.md

-  - /docs/scos/dev/tutorials-and-howtos/howtos/howto-reduce-jenkins-execution-costs-without-refactoring.html
 ---
-title: "HowTo: Reduce Jenkins execution by up to 80% without P&S and Data importers refactoring"
+title: Optimizing Jenkins execution
 description: Save Jenkins-related costs or speed up background jobs processing by implementing a single custom Worker for all stores.
 last_updated: Jul 15, 2023
 template: howto-guide-template
 redirect_from:
+- /docs/scos/dev/tutorials-and-howtos/howtos/howto-reduce-jenkins-execution-costs-without-refactoring.html

 ---

-# The Challenge

 Our out-of-the-box (OOTB) system requires a specific command (Worker - `queue:worker:start`) to be continuously running for each store to process queues and ensure the propagation of information.
 In addition to this command, there are other commands such as OMS processing, import, export, and more.
 When these processes are not functioning or running slowly, there is a delay in data changes being reflected on the frontend, causing dissatisfaction among customers and leading to disruption of business processes.

-# Explanation

 By default, our system has a limit of two Jenkins executors for each environment.
 This limit is usually not a problem for single-store setups, but it becomes a potentially critical issue when there are multiple stores.
 Without increasing this limit, processing becomes slow because only two Workers are scanning queues and running tasks at a time, while other Workers for different stores have to wait.
 On top of this, even when some stores don't have messages to process, we still need to run a Worker just for scanning purposes, which occupies Jenkins executors, CPU time, and memory.

 Increasing the number of processes per queue can lead to issues such as Jenkins hanging, crashing, or becoming unresponsive.
 Although memory consumption and CPU utilization are not generally high (around 20-30%), there can be spikes in memory consumption due to a random combination of several workers simultaneously processing heavy messages for multiple stores.

 There are two potential solutions to address this problem: application optimization and better background job orchestration.

-# Proposed Solution
+## Solution

 ![image](https://spryker.s3.eu-central-1.amazonaws.com/docs/scos/dev/tutorials-and-howtos/howtos/howto-reduce-jenkins-execution-cost-without-refactoring/OneWorker-diagram.png)

 The solution described here is targeted at small to medium projects but can be improved and applied universally.
-However, it hasn't been fully tested in such conditions yet.
+However, it wasn't fully tested in such conditions.

 The proposed solution is to use one Worker (`queue:worker:start`) for all stores, regardless of the number of stores.
 Instead of executing these steps for one store within one process and having multiple processes for multiple stores, we can have one process that scans all queues for all stores and spawns child processes the same way as the OOTB solution.
 However, instead of determining the number of processes based on the presence of a single message, we can analyse the total number of messages in the queue to make an informed decision on how many processes should be launched at any given moment.

-## The Process Pool
+## The process pool

 In computer science, a pool refers to a collection of resources that are kept in memory and ready to use.
 In this context, we have a fixed-sized pool (fixed-size array) where new processes are only ran if there is space available among the other running processes.
 This approach allows us to have better control over the number of processes launched by the OOTB solution, resulting in more predictable memory consumption.